sc-forks/solidity-coverage/README.md

 ### Usage notes:
 + Coverage runs tests a little more slowly.
 + Coverage distorts gas consumption.
 Tests that check exact gas consumption should be skipped.
-+ Coverage launches its own in-process ganache server. [ganache options](https://github.com/trufflesuite/ganache-core#options)   via the `providerOptions` key in your `.solcover.js` config file.
++ Coverage launches its own in-process ganache server.
++ You can set [ganache options](https://github.com/trufflesuite/ganache-core#options) using the `providerOptions` key in your `.solcover.js` config.

 ### Truffle V5